 Rally organisers, please contact the office for special rally rates.

-You can pay your mooring fees at the bar, or if the club is closed please drop it in the letterbox at the side of the club entrance.
+You can pay your mooring fees at the bar or by BACS, or if the club is closed please drop it in the letterbox at the side of the club entrance (see above).

-The nearest shops are at Wootton Bridge, about half an hour walk.
+The nearest shops are at Wootton Bridge, about half an hour's walk from the club.

 Ownership of the RVYC pontoon has changed.
-From April 2015 the end section (seaward), is now privately owned.
+Since April 2015 the end (seaward) section is now privately owned.
 If you do moor on this section you may be approached for payment by the owners.

 In October 2014 the RVYC installed new piles inboard on our section of the pontoon, thereby removing any brackets on the east side, and increasing berthing space.